 The River Ver is a chalk river, which are internationally rare and a priority habitat in the UK.
-Chalk Rivers flow from underground aquifers and are typified by good water quality and steady water temperatures.
+Chalk Rivers flow from underground aquifers and are in their natural state are typified by good water quality and steady water temperatures.
+Healthy chalk rivers are characterised by clear waters, gravel beds with patches of in channel vegetation and gently sloping banks supporting rich marginal vegetation.
 Most of Hertfordshire's chalk rivers are degraded, but at their best they would support species like Brown Trout (Salmo trutta), White-clawed Crayfish (Austropotamobius pallipes), and Water Vole (Arvicola amphibius) and plants such Water-crowfoot (Ranunculus aquatilis) and Water Starwort (Callitriche stagnalis).
-The Ver's population of brown trout has diminished, water voles have not been recorded here for many years and non-native North American Signal Crayfish (Pacifastacus leniusculus) can be found along the river.
+The Ver's population of brown trout has diminished, non-native North American Signal Crayfish (Pacifastacus leniusculus) can be found along the river, and water voles have not been recorded at Sopwell Nunnery Green Space or Sopwell Mill Open Space for many years.
 However, some emergent and in-river vegetation persists and Water Crowfoot is doing well.
-Kingfishers (Alcedo atthis) and Grey Wagtails (Motacilla cinerea) are still seen regularly.
+Kingfishers (Alcedo atthis) and Grey Wagtails (Motacilla cinerea) are still seen regularly along this stretch of the river.